 The term company culture originates from the UK, but it is also known as organisational culture, corporate culture, and workplace culture.
 But no matter the name, it refers to the same thing: it’s the nature of how a company goes about attaining growth, and by that we mean, how they motivate their employees.

 So, we can say then that there is a good company culture and a bad company culture.
 A good company culture is when team members have a voice, are appreciated, and feel an affinity for who they work for.
 A bad company culture is where the employees feel the latter.

 What Are the Benefits of Company Culture?

 Good company culture means employees work harder, which means more money for the company.
 It’s as simple as that.
 But if you’ll indulge us, we’re going to break it down a little bit.
 We’ve narrowed it down to four key areas that, if nurtured, will reap dividends.

 Communication: Good communication is an essential part of good company culture.
 Healthy communication stops minor problems from becoming major ones by identifying and sorting them early.
 Don’t take our word for it; 86% of workers believe work-related issues stem from a poor communication culture.
 It also fosters greater problem-solving capabilities amongst the team, and it is better for mental health in the workplace.

 Valued Employees: This comes down to good management.
+Consider partnering with an Employer of Record that will take care of employee payment, benefits, insurance, and many other human resources operations.
 Valued employees will feel more inspired and will work hard to maintain the respect they’ve earned.
 Employees that aren’t valued are more likely to give you the old minimum effort.